 The uncanny valley hypothesis refers to the idea that almost but not fully humanlike artificial characters will trigger a profound sense of unease in people.
-This hypothesis is widely acknowledged both the popular media and scientific research.
-Despite its popularity, however empirical evidence for this hypothesis remains inconsistent.
-In this pre-registered effort, we set out to replicate the findings reported by Piwek et al. (2014).
+This hypothesis is widely claimed in the popular media and scientific research.
+Yet, despite its popularity, empirical evidence for this claim remains inconsistent.
+In this pre-registered replication effort, we set out to replicate the findings reported by Piwek et al. (2014).

-Piwek et al. (2014) argued that improving the motion quality of characters systematically improved the acceptability of those characters.
+Piwek et al. (2014) argued that improving the motion quality of characters systematically improved the perceived acceptability of those characters.
 Specifically, the character classified in the deepest location of the uncanny became more acceptable when it was animated.
 They claimed that although an uncanny valley effect was found for static characters, the deepening of the valley with motion, originally predicted by Mori (1970/2012), was not obtained.

 Analyses: